dawidkotarba/interview_questions/java.md

 - How Atomic types work?
 What is CAS?
 - How volatile works?
 - How to create and start a new thread?
+- How to stop a thread? (stop is deprecated)
 - Runnable vs Callable
 - Describe Features
 - What is the difference between synchronization of static and non-static methods?